-ltem em Name Description 1 GNSS trail A trail of dots that shows the path you have taken recently.
+Item Name Description 2 GNSS trail A trail of dots that shows the path you have taken recently.
 The GNSS trail shows the last 60 GNSS positions calculated by the receiver. × Current position The current GNSS position, marked by the GNSS cursor, and your heading, shown by the heading arrow.
-If you are traveling too slowly or are stationary, only the GNSS cursor is displayed. ā Reference position The reference position for the base data file that is being collected.
-This icon only appears if a base data file is open. +.
+If you are traveling too slowly or are stationary, only the GNSS cursor is displayed. Å Reference position The reference position for the base data file that is being collected.
+This icon only appears if a base data file is open.
 Map point A point that you have selected from the map which is not part of a feature.
 Tap a map point to display a tooltip showing information about the position.
-See Position information, page 81.
+See Position information, page 71.
 Waypoint A geographical point that, unlike a feature, holds no attribute information beyond a name and location.
 Typically, waypoints are used to denote objects whose locations are of primary interest, such as a survey mark.
 Waypoints are most often used for navigation.
 Tap a waypoint to display a tooltip showing information about the position.
-See Position information, page 81.
+See Position information, page 71.
 When you tap and hold the stylus on a waypoint, a menu displays allowing it to be deleted or set as a navigation target.
 Note - The TerraSync software can be customized; the Navigation features may have been disabled and will not be visible.
-P Navigation start Start for navigation.
-When a start and a target are sele joined by a line to show the most direct path from star either the Map section or the Navigation section to na start to the navigation target.
+Navigation start An icon indicating the feature or point that is currently selected as the start for navigation.
+When a start and a target are selected, they are joined by a line to show the most direct path from start to target.
+Use either the Map section or the Navigation section to navigate from the start to the navigation target.
 Note - The TerraSync software can be customized; the Navigation features may have been disabled and will not be visible.
 2 Navigation target An icon indicating the feature or point that is currently selected as the target for navigation.
 When a target is selected, use either the Map section or the Navigation section to navigate to its location.
-Note - The TerraSync software can be customized; the Navigation features may have been disabled and will not be visible. ₽ Bearing to go arrow An outlined arrow on the edge of the map, showing the approximate direction to the navigation target when it is not in the visible part of the map.
+Note - The TerraSync software can be customized; the Navigation features may have been disabled and will not be visible.
+8 Bearing to go arrow An outlined arrow on the edge of the map, showing the approximate direction to the navigation target when it is not in the visible part of the map.
+Geo 7 series - Sensor interference When using a Geo 7 series handheld with the rangefinder module, this icon appears with a magnet if the orientation sensors are reporting conditions that may be affecting sensor accuracy.
+When there is a very high level of interference, a message appears recommending that you recalibrate the sensors.
+See the Geo 7X Handheld User Guide for more information.